Originate/dbg-pds-tensorflow-demo/ROADMAP.md

-# From Feedback to Roadmap
+# Roadmap

 After getting feedback about the project both internally at Originate and externally, we have found out that:

 - stock market professionals are skeptical of how machine learning methods are applied to the stock market
-- stock market professionals want rigerous proof of performance in their terms, not just prediction accuracy
+- stock market professionals want rigorous proof of performance in their terms, not just prediction accuracy

-Let us know what you would like to see by submitting a Github issue.

 # From Machine Learning to Strategy Learning

 To address the first issue we plan to develop trading strategies including such that are automatically tuned.
 We found out that while machine learning itself is applicable to stock price prediction, prediction alone is not enough.
 One needs to incorporate the machine learning prediction scores in a trading strategy.
-Often machine learning blogs and academic papers related to stock prediction stop short of showing results via a back test, and thus the skeptisism.
+Often machine learning blogs and academic papers related to stock prediction stop short of showing results via a backtest, and thus the skeptisism.

 # Demonstration on Quantopian

 While having access to minute-by-minute data enables offline exploration of various methods, those methods cannot be reliably tested offline.
-Professionals require rigerous proofs of algorithm performance via:
+Professionals require rigorous proofs of algorithm performance via:

 - backtesting
 - paper testing

 We will address those issue be allowing the developed methods to work on [Quantopian](https://www.quantopian.com/).
+Models deployed on Quantopian can both the backtested and paper tested

+# Specifics

 ## Domain-specific language for trading strategy specification

+We will introduce a domain specific language for expressing trading strategies.
+Below you will find some examples illustrating our approach.
+Such domain specific languages are available in some trading platforms.
+Our domain specfic language is internal, i.e. it is a library in Python.

 ```python